emqxarchive/emqx-docs-en/source/plugins.rst

     ##  - %a: ipaddress
     ##  - %u: username
     ##  - %c: clientid
+    ## Note: You can add the 'ORDER BY' statement to control the rules match order
     auth.pgsql.acl_query = select allow, ipaddr, username, clientid, access, topic from mqtt_acl where ipaddr = '%a' or username = '%u' or username = '$all' or clientid = '%c'

 The password_hash can be configured for higher security: